Scholarship. Character. Leadership. Service.

 - Past Recipients

-- Advisers must submit nominations electronically via the SUBMIT NOMINATIONS tab on this page by the February 18th at 6pm deadline.
+- Advisers must submit nominations electronically via the form which will be on this page by the February 18th at 6pm deadline.
 Paper nomination packets are not accepted.

 NOTE: The portal is password-protected.
-Advisers should have received the password via email; if not, please send us a request (firstname.lastname@example.org) and include your school name for verification.
+Advisers were provided the password in the Fall Newsletter.
+To get the passwrod please send us a request (email@example.com) and include your school name for verification.
 Advisers should not share this password with nominees.
-If you have any difficulties using the online system, please don’t hesitate to contact us for assistance.
+If you have any difficulties using the online system, please don’t hesitate to contact firstname.lastname@example.org for assistance.

 - Nomination Materials: The adviser should assemble all of the following required materials for the chapter’s nominee(s).
 While an adviser may submit the chapter’s two nominees separately, it is not possible to save a nominee’s partial application to complete later.
 As such, please collect all of the following materials before accessing the portal to submit your nominee(s).
 Click on the tab to read PREPARING FILES FOR UPLOAD for details about naming documents.